 The National Park Authority manages around 40 car parks and parking areas; we charge on 14 of these and use the income to help us maintain the car parks and paths in the Park.
 The charging period runs from 15 March to 7 November (inclusive).
 During this period all vehicles must display either a valid Pay and Display ticket or a pre-purchased Season Ticket.
 Charging hours run from 9am to 7pm at each site.

-Pay and Display Charges (blue badge holders must pay but will receive an additional hour of parking):
+Pay and Display Charges (cash only) (blue badge holders must pay but will receive an additional hour of parking):

 - Up to 30 minutes: £0 (no return within 4 hours)